Finding a Top Financial Advisor Firm in Saratoga Springs, New York

 Continuum Wealth Advisors was created in 2010.
 The firm is principally owned by Timothy Smith, who also acts as CEO and chief compliance officer (CCO).
-Smith is also a member of the financial advisor team at the firm, which includes one chartered retirement plans specialist (CRPS), one accredited asset management specialist (AAMS), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+Smith is also a member of the financial advisor team at the firm, which includes chartered retirement plan specialists (CRPS), accredited asset management specialists (AAMS), certified public accountants (CPA) and chartered financial analysts (CFA).

 Management fees at the firm tend to fall between 0.3% and 1% of your overall assets under management (AUM).
 These fees cover both investment management and financial planning services.
 Only in limited circumstances will the firm charge a separate fee for financial planning.

 Continuum Wealth Advisors primarily invests client assets in some combination of mutual funds, exchange-traded funds (ETFs), debt securities, equity securities and independent investment managers.

 Continuum invests assets with a long-term perspective most of the time, although it may oversee short-term transactions per a client’s request or for the purposes of rebalancing a client’s portfolio to its target asset allocation.